 Recent interest in historical secular variation has led to original observations being compiled for other time periods; a comprehensive review of available data has been given recently by JJM2003.
-It is impossible to detail all characteristics of this data set.
-Suffice it to say that the largest part of the data set originates in marine observations of the declination, typically taken for the purposes of navigation.
-It has been possible to characterize the accuracy with which observers measured the declination at sea; it is better than half a degree for the 17th and 18th centuries taken as a whole.
-When one compares this accuracy with modern measurements, it transpires that the old measurements have a signal/noise ratio which is not too bad compared to modern measurements, for the simple reason that both types of measurements suffer the contaminating effect of the crustal magnetic field.
-This contributes $\sim 60\sigma/H$ degrees of error in declination where $\sigma$ is the rms horizontal crustal field, and H the local horizontal field strength; for $\sigma \sim 200 \,\mathrm{nT}$ and $H = 20\,000 - 40\,000 \,\mathrm{nT}$ the error contribution is 0.3-0.6°, and thus commensurate with the observational error.
+It is impossible to detail all characteristics of this dataset.
+Suffice it to say that the largest part of the dataset originates in marine observations of the declination, typically taken for the purposes of navigation.
+It has been possible to characterize the accuracy with which observers measured the declination at sea; it is better than half a degree for the seventeenth and eighteenth centuries taken as a whole.
+When one compares this accuracy with modern measurements, it transpires that the old measurements have a signal/noise ratio that is not too bad compared to modern measurements, for the simple reason that both types of measurements suffer the contaminating effect of the crustal magnetic field.
+This contributes $\sim 60\sigma/H$ degrees of error in declination where $\sigma$ is the root mean square (rms) horizontal crustal field and H the local horizontal field strength; for $\sigma \sim 200 \text{ nT}$ and $H = 20\ 000 - 40\ 000\ nT$ , the error contribution is 0.3-0.6 degrees and thus commensurate with the observational error.